 Chromatic transitions in chord changes

-There’s a lot of ways to make chord sequences more musically interesting.
-One way to be discussed here is to use chromatic transitions in chord changes.
+There are a lot of ways to make chord sequences more musically interesting.
+One way to be discussed here is using chromatic transitions in chord changes.

-Maybe you never heard the word “chromatic” before?
-Playing chromatic means that we are going one halftone in some direction, for example: C - C# - D - D# - E. By adding a C# tone between a C and a D chord, we are getting a softer transition, and we get a musical effect for free as well.
+Maybe you have never heard the word “chromatic” before?
+Playing chromatically means that we are going one semitone in some direction, for example: C - C# - D - D# - E. By adding a C# tone between a C and a D chord, we get a softer transition, and we are getting a musical effect for free as well.

-If you know how to find the notes on the fretboard, the rest is easy in this subject, but to illustrate better a few music examples will follow.
+If you know how to find the notes on the fretboard, the rest is easy.
+But to better illustrate, a few music examples will follow.

 Transition from Am to C

-By the help of an extra note – in this case B – between the chords, a nice transition occurs.
-As you can understand from the tablature, we play with alternate strumming, but you can play your own way if you prefer.
+With the help of an extra note – in this case B – between the chords, a nice transition occurs.
+As you can understand from the tablature, we play with alternate strumming, but you can play it your own way if you prefer.

 Transition from C to D